England in the High Middle Ages

-The Normans adopted many Anglo-Saxon governmental institutions, but the feudal system concentrated more power in the hands of the king and a small elite.
+The Normans adopted many Anglo-Saxon governmental institutions, but the feudal system concentrated more power in the hands of the monarch and a small elite.
 The rights and roles of women became more sharply defined.
 Noblewomen remained significant cultural and religious patrons and played an important part in political and military events.
 During the twelfth century divisions between conquerors and the English began to dissolve and they began to consider themselves superior to their Celtic neighbours.
 The conquest brought Norman and French churchmen to power.
 New reformed religious and military orders were introduced into England.
 By the early thirteenth century the church had largely won its argument for independence from the state, answering almost entirely to Rome.
 Pilgrimages were a popular religious practice and accumulating relics became important for ambitious institutions.
-England played a prominent part in the Second, Third and Fifth Crusades.
+England played a prominent role in the Second, Third and Fifth Crusades.

-Between the ninth and thirteenth centuries England went through the Medieval Warm Period, a prolonged period of warmer temperatures that allowed poorer land to be brought into cultivation.
+Between the ninth and thirteenth centuries England experienced the Medieval Warm Period, a prolonged period of warmer temperatures that allowed poorer land to be brought into cultivation.
 Agricultural land became typically organised around manors.
 By the eleventh century, a market economy was flourishing across much of England, while the eastern and southern towns were heavily involved in international trade.
 Many hundreds of new towns, some of them planned communities, were built, supporting the creation of guilds and charter fairs.
 Anglo-Norman warfare was characterised by attritional military campaigns of raids and seizure of castles.
 Naval forces enabled the transportation of troops and supplies, raids into hostile territory and attacks on enemy fleets.
 After the conquest the Normans built timber motte and bailey and ringwork castles in large numbers, which were replaced by stone buildings from the twelfth century.
 The period has been used in a wide range of popular culture, including William Shakespeare's plays.
-Walter Scott's location of Robin Hood in the reign of Richard I and his emphasis on the conflict between Saxons and Normans set the template for later fiction and film adaptations.